rggoria/ci-portfolio-website/readme.rst

 Introduction
 ###################

-This project is a website that I made to shows the web application I have developed.
-It's like a collection of my work that demonstrates my skills in creating websites and web applications.
-In my project, you can see different types of web technologies that I have used, such as HTML, CSS, and JavaScript.
-I have also used different frameworks that help me create web applications more efficiently.
+This is a website I've created to showcase my web development skills and the web application I've built.
+It serves as a portfolio to highlight my expertise in creating websites and web applications using various web technologies, including HTML, CSS, and JavaScript.
+I've also incorporated different frameworks that enhance my efficiency in creating web applications.
+Explore my project to see my diverse range of skills and experience.

 *******************
 Technologies Used